Precautions after Total Joint Replacement Surgery

 - Your healthcare provider may tell you to keep 2 pillows between your legs while you sleep.
 He or she will also tell you if you need to avoid any sleeping positions, and how long to do this.

-Ask your healthcare provider when you can do your normal daily activities again.
+Ask your healthcare provider when you can return to your usual activities.
 Ask when you can start to exercise and which exercises are best for you.
 Avoid activities and exercise that cause joint pain.
 You may need to see a physical or occupational therapist.
 These therapists teach you how to safely move with your new joint.
 They teach you activities and exercises that help make your bones and muscles stronger.

 Follow up with your doctor or surgeon as directed: